beardymcjohnface/Koverage/paper/paper.md

 (`--ref`), and the sample reads (`--reads`).

 # Sample parsing
-NOTE: I found during testing that the reads needed to have `_R1` and `_R2`, otherwise didn't work. might have been updated now.

 Koverage will parse reads (`--reads`) using MetaSnek `fastq_finder` [@metasnek].
 Users supply either a directory containing their sequencing reads, or a tab-separated values (TSV) file listing their sample names and corresponding sequencing read filepaths.
 If users supply a directory to `--reads`, sample names and read file pairs will be inferred